copper-leaf/kudzu/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/io.github.copper-leaf/kudzu-core)
 ![Kotlin Version](https://img.shields.io/badge/Kotlin-1.4.32-orange)

-Kudzu is a recursive-descent parser written in Kotlin, with the goal of immutability, simplicity, testability, and multiplatform usability.
+Kudzu is a recursive-descent parser written in Kotlin, inspired by [Parsec](https://github.com/haskell/parsec), with the goal of immutability, simplicity, testability, and multiplatform usability.
 It's designed to be a simple starting place for writing smaller parsers to evaluate relatively simple grammars for other Copper-Leaf libraries, but flexible enough to be used for larger languages.

 Notable features: